 KidWind is a hands-on design celebration that engages students through the lens of wind and solar energy.
 Student teams design and build small-scale wind turbines and solar structures at home or school and bring them to events all over the world to measure power output and present in front of expert judges.
-The Wisconsin KidWind Challenge, held the first Saturday in March, supports 4-12th grade students and educators across the state and feeds into the National KidWind Competition.
-For more information about the 2022 Wisconsin KidWind Challenge, email us here!
+The Wisconsin KidWind Challenge is open to 4-12th grade students and educators across the state and feeds into the National KidWind Competition.

-Save the date and put a team together to participate in the 2022 Wisconsin KidWind Challenge on March 4th, 2023 at the Discovery Building at the University of Wisconsin Madison.
+Save the date and put a team together to participate in the 2023 Wisconsin KidWind Challenge on March 4th, 2023 at the Discovery Building at the University of Wisconsin Madison.

 At the Challenge, student teams will: